 Parents have a right to appeal the decision of the admission authority, Lift Schools, to refuse their child a place at the Academy.
-Lift Schools delegates the responsibility for appeals back to the Academy.
-Parents who wish to appeal the decision of the admission authority to refuse their child a place at the Academy may apply in writing to the Academy at the address above.
+Parents who wish to appeal the decision of the admission authority to refuse their child a place at the Academy may apply in writing to the Clerk to the Independent Appeal Panel at the address below.
+Appeals will be heard by an independent panel.
 Parents have at least 20 school days from the date of their refusal letter to submit their written appeal and should explain clearly the reason(s) for their appeal.
 Appeals will be heard by an independent panel and will normally be held within 40 school days of the closing date for receiving the notice of appeal.